Calculated based on number of publications stored in Pure and citations from SciVal

 Biography

-Dr. Sergey Timonin has recently joined the ANU School of Demography as a research fellow.
-He is currently working with the Head of School, Professor Vladimir Canudas-Romo on assessing remaining life expectancy of people with disorders within the ARC Discovery Project Grant “Life Expectancy among Disease-Diagnosed”.
-Before moving to the ANU Sergey worked at the Higher School of Economics (University) in Moscow, Russia and was a guest researcher at the Max Planck Institute for Demographic Research in Germany.
+Dr. Sergey Timonin is a Research Fellow at the ANU School of Demography and the Centre of Epidemiology for Policy and Practice.
+Prior to joining the ANU, Sergey worked at the Higher School of Economics (University) in Moscow, Russia, and was a visiting researcher at the Max Planck Institute for Demographic Research in Germany.

 Qualifications